EN10/Robot/README.md

-Robot built using Arduino used in CIC Summer School
+Robot built using Arduino used in MPW Summer School

 Uses Sonar to avoid obstacles